 Friends of the Earth is hiring a

-Friends of the Earth is an equal _opportunity employer who encourages applications from women, people of color and other members of underrepresented groups who will contribute to the diversity of its s_taff.
+Friends of the Earth is an equal opportunity employer.
+We encourage applications from members of underrepresented groups who will contribute to the diversity of our staff and our movement.